-A stop order can prevent women and children from leaving the country, regardless of their nationality.
+A stop order can prevent women and children from leaving the country, regardless of nationality.

 International child abduction

-If you’re concerned someone may try to take your child out of Australia without your consent, obtain legal advice and report it.
-You can, with a court order, register your children on the Australian Federal Police’s Family Law Watchlist.
+If you're concerned someone may try to take your child out of Australia without your consent, obtain legal advice and report it.
+You can register your children on the Australian Federal Police's Family Law Watchlist with a court order.
 You can also submit a Child Alert Request with the Australia Passport Office.

 Help from the Attorney-General's Department